 When you create an S Corporation, you’ll get asset protection with pass-through taxation and tax-favorable characterization of income.
 The S Corp also allows for the cash method of accounting.

 An S Corp requires additional formation and maintenance expenses.
 Your business will be subject to tighter tax qualification obligations, stock ownership restrictions, and closer IRS scrutiny.
 You’ll also have less flexibility in allocating income and loss.
-Finally, because New Hampshire doesn’t recognize S Corp status, there’s no benefit for state taxes.
+Finally, because New Hampshire doesn’t recognize S Corp status, there’s no benefit for state taxes (such as state income tax).

 First, you should know that the IRS has default taxation methods for each type of business.
 Second, New Hampshire doesn’t recognize federal S Corp elections, so you should consider the overall benefit of the S Corp election to your tax liability.